oda-hub/deprecated-renku-aqs/analysis-motivation.md

 Each synthesised workflow is expected to produce a `result`.
 Before the workflow is executed, we do not know the `result`.
 But we can deduce a lot about it: used instruments, data selection, etc.

 Any `result`, in principle, can be published.
 If a workflow outputs a "standard" publication - it can be published in traditional way.
 The `result` may be also included in other workflows, some of which produce "standard" publications.

 We also often want to produce sequences of "standard" publications.
+E.g., following a new transient: publishing existing observatory data at the time of the event; ordering and publishing new observations; publishing combination of observatory data with recently reported information.

 While selecting new workflows we want to optimize amount and quality of **references** (i.e. citations) to the `result`.